SoundHound AI Inc. (SOUN) Stock: Navigating the Market Volatility

 Wedbush gave a rating of “Outperform” to SOUN, setting the target price at $7 in the report published on June 28th of the previous year.

-During the last 5 trading sessions, SOUN fell by -7.95%, which changed the moving average for the period of 200-days by -19.80% in comparison to the 20-day moving average, which settled at $2.61.
-In addition, SoundHound AI Inc. saw 37.29% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SOUN rose by +9.47%, which changed the moving average for the period of 200-days by -21.07% in comparison to the 20-day moving average, which settled at $2.71.
+In addition, SoundHound AI Inc. saw 50.28% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SOUN starting from MARCUS LAWRENCE, who sale 75,000 shares at the price of $2.02 back on Mar 24.
-After this action, MARCUS LAWRENCE now owns 795,846 shares of SoundHound AI Inc., valued at $151,155 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SOUN starting from STONEHOCKER TIMOTHY, who sale 3,949 shares at the price of $2.49 back on Apr 21.
+After this action, STONEHOCKER TIMOTHY now owns 1,034,198 shares of SoundHound AI Inc., valued at $9,827 using the latest closing price.

 Stock Fundamentals for SOUN